oracle/graal/docs/tools/insight/Insight-Manual.md

 GraalVM Insight can be used to snapshot a region of your program heap during the execution.
 Use the `--heap.dump=/path/to/output.hprof` option together with a regular `--insight` one.
 The Insight script will get access to `heap` object with the `dump` function.
-Place your hook whereever needed and at the right moment dump the heap:
+Place your hook wherever needed and at the right moment dump the heap:

 ```js
 insight.on('return', (ctx, frame) => {